drycc-addons/service-catalog/README.md

 ### About

-It seems that the original [drycc-addons/service-catalog](https://github.com/drycc-addons/service-catalog) is no longer active.
+It seems that the original [kubernetes-sigs/service-catalog](https://github.com/kubernetes-sigs/service-catalog) is no longer active.

 However, we use a lot of service-catalog related components in drycc, so we decided to establish a branch.

-If the service-catalog is reactivated at some point in the future, we expect that the changes of this branch can be finally merged into [drycc-addons/service-catalog](https://github.com/drycc-addons/service-catalog).

 Now our main goal is to upgrade some outdated APIs, including charts and source code.
 Then consider adding some new features.